Our Assessment Approach

 In Year 1, children undergo the national phonics progress check.
 Children are asked to sound out and read 40 words incuding some 'psuedo words' or 'alien words'.
 The result of this check are reported to parents and the Department for Education during the Summer Term.

 In Year 2, at the end of Key Stage 1, children are assessed in reading, writing and maths using a range of tests, tasks and teacher judgements.
 The outcomes of these assessments are reported to the Department for Education and to parents/carers in the Summer Term.

-N.B.During the year 2020 - 2021 the statutory assessments will not be taking place for Year 2 or for the National Phonics Check
+N.B.During the year 2020 - 2021 the statutory assessments did not take place due to the covid pandemix

 Go to our Statutory information page for our school assessment outcomes